-Indexes45 is a list of additional (hash) indexes on the predicate.
-Each element of the list is a term ArgSpec-Index.
-Currently ArgSpec is an integer denoting the argument position and Index is a term hash(Buckets, Speedup, IsList).
-Here Buckets is the number of buckets in the hash and Speedup is the expected speedup relative to trying all clauses linearly.
-IsList indicates that a list is created for all clauses with the same key.
-This is currently not used.
+Index is a term hash(Buckets, Speedup, Size, IsList).
+Here Buckets is the number of buckets in the hash and Speedup is the expected speedup relative to trying all clauses linearly, Size is the size of the index in memory in bytes and finally, IsList indicates that a list is created for all clauses with the same key.
+This is used to create deep indexes for the arguments of compound terms.